mattstyles/vfj-content/soap/dumb-ways-to-die/content.md

 The premise is simple, you have three lives and must face a challenge in each of the extremely short ‘levels’.
 The challenge really heats up as the levels get progressively faster.

-Hardly an original idea for a game but this game is free promotional game to accompany a film for the Australian Metro to raise awareness of safety around trains, and it is loaded with character and fun.
+Hardly an original idea for a game but this game is a free promotional game to accompany a film for the Australian Metro to raise awareness of safety around trains, and it is loaded with character and fun.

 ### Piranha Man